chess-fan/thoughts/README.md

 * about this blog
 * about me
 * thoughts:
+  * Dec 24: preliminary end result of our tournament series
   * Dec 23: our first tournament was a big success
   * Dec 13: a whale woke up
   * Dec 13: how strong is the ChessCoin network actually?